kedarmahale/kedarmahale.github.io/_posts/2021-05-10-trip-that-happened-part1.md

 As per the itinerary, our first location was Jodhpur, which is the most south of all the locations, followed by Jaipur, Ajmer, and Udaipur.
 We had booked a hotel on an online platform for a stay at Jodhpur.
 The hotels in Rajasthan were having some differences with this online platform and as a result, they canceled the hotel.
 We were supposed to reach the next morning, no stay? where do we go?
 Let's see that later, that was the conclusion of our discussion.

-Around 08:00 p.m. we reached Baroda railway station.
+Around 08:00 p.m. we reached Ahemdabad railway station.
 We had to resort to a _Dhokla_ as our night meal.
 It was nice given its price. _Kabhi gaye tho, try karke dekh lena_.

 <center><img src="/img/post2/Baroda_rlwy_stn.jpeg" alt="Baroda Railway Station" title="Railway station Baroda" height = "500 px" width = "400 px" ></center>